mads195/MadsMauiLib/README.md

     viewModel.InfoItems = aExtraData;
 });
 ```
+**Note:** Several internally used properties are exposed to allow for customization of the dialog.
+These properties are not intended to be used by the developer and are typically used for comparison and validation purposes within the control.
+The properties are: `password`, `confirmPassowrd`, `isCheckboxFieldChecked`, `textField`, `textConfirmValue`, `textConfirmValueRepeat`, `passwordValue`, `passwordValueRepeat` and `checkBoxValue`.
+These values should not be considered as permanent and may change in future releases.

 ### SectionTitle
 Section title simply displays a consistently formatted title to use within a view.